Gagandeep39/ticket-booking-app/payments/README.md

 ## Description

 - Used to manage payment
-- Triggered when an order is created
+- Triggered when an order is created or cancelled